foundry-rs/book/src/cheatcodes/to-string.md

 ### Description

-Convert any type to it's string version.
+Convert any type to its string version.
 Very useful for operations that demand strings, such as the cheatcode `ffi`.

 Bytes are converted to a string of their hex representation with `0x` at the start, signifying that they are encoded in hex.